ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 Now,

-> We repeat the same procedure of asking "What is your relationship with the `pushout`?" on the remaining candidates (candidates which satisfy both the requirements)!
+> We repeat the same procedure of asking "What is your relationship with the `pushout`?" on the candidates that made through Pass 2!

 ```{image} assets/Ch5/slogan.png
 :alt: Whoopsy!